-Undergraduate institution: McMaster University, Canada and currently getting my master’s degree in Health Research Methodology at McMaster University
+Undergraduate institution: McMaster University, Canada; currently getting a master’s degree in health research methodology at McMaster University

 Major: Life sciences; Minor: Biochemistry